pkubik/pik/README.md

 Run the server:
 ```
-$ java -jar target/pik-<VERSION>.jar
+$ java -jar target/pik-project.jar
 ```

-Alternatively you can replace two previous steps with one:
+Alternatively you can replace previous step with one:
 ```
 $ mvn spring-boot:run
 ```